Napheesa Collier

 Napheesa Collier (/nəˈfiːsə ˈkɒljər/ nə-FEE-sə-_-KOL-yər; born September 23, 1996), nicknamed "Phee", is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
 Collier is also a founder of the Unrivaled basketball league along with Breanna Stewart.
-After playing college basketball for the University of Connecticut Huskies, Collier was drafted by the Lynx with the 6th overall pick in the 2019 WNBA draft.
+After playing college basketball for the UConn Huskies, Collier was drafted by the Lynx with the 6th overall pick in the 2019 WNBA draft.
 She has won two Olympic gold medals playing on the United States women's national basketball team in the Tokyo 2020 and the Paris 2024 games.
 She is also a vice president on the Women's National Basketball Players Association executive committee.

 Early life

-When Collier wanted to play basketball, the only Amateur Athletic Union (AAU) team in Jefferson City wouldn't let her try out because they were told the team was full, so her parents started a new team, the Lady Warriors, and recruited girls from other nearby towns.
+When Collier wanted to play basketball, the only Amateur Athletic Union (AAU) team in Jefferson City would not let her try out because they were told the team was full, so her parents started a new team, the Lady Warriors, and recruited girls from other nearby towns.
 The Lady Warriors went on to compete in the national AAU tournament.
 The team that originally denied Collier a chance to try out later offered her a spot, but she remained with the Lady Warriors.

 Collier met fellow basketball player Maya Moore, who is also from Jefferson City, Missouri, and watched Moore play at the University of Connecticut and later for the Minnesota Lynx.
 After the Lynx retired Moore's jersey on August 24, 2024, Cheryl Reeve said, "The impact of Maya Moore is that Napheesa Collier got to dream of one day being like Maya Moore."

 In her freshman year, Collier played for Jefferson City High School in Jefferson City, Missouri, where she averaged 17.9 points and 9.8 rebounds.
 In her sophomore year, she transferred to Incarnate Word Academy, where she averaged a high of 24.6 points and 12 rebounds.
 Her family moved to St. Louis after her mother's job in hospital administration called for a transfer to the larger city.
 Collier also competed on her high school track team.
 She was the 2013 and 2015 Gatorade Missouri Player of the Year, one of five finalists for the 2015 Naismith Award as national Player of the Year and Women's Basketball Coaches Association High School All-American.